 The City may charge to the District as eligible Project Costs reasonable allocations of administrative costs, including, but not limited to, employee salaries.
-Costs allocated will bear a direct connection to the time spent by City employees in connection with the implementation of the Plan.

 Financing Costs

 Interest expense, debt issuance expenses, redemption premiums, and any other fees and costs incurred in conjunction with obtaining financing for projects undertaken under this Plan are eligible Project Costs.